Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

-Even UL (Underwriter Laboratories) now tests dietary supplements, too (4).
+Even UL (Underwriter Laboratories) now tests dietary supplements, too.

-If you’re not pregnant and don’t plan to be, you probably aren’t reading this article.
+If you’re not a pregnant woman and don’t plan to be, you probably aren’t reading this article.

 On the off chance that you’re considering a prenatal vitamin to help you grow out your hair or nails, don’t do it.
-Some vitamins will build up and become toxic in your body (5).
+Some of the will build up and become toxic in your body.

 If you are pregnant, you might be tempted to take extra supplements besides prenatal vitamins.

 Perhaps you want to stop feeling nauseated or tired.
 Maybe you’re hoping to sleep better at night.

 Always talk about extra supplements with your doctor because there are several problems you need to consider.

 To begin with, supplements are unregulated.
 The manufacturers don’t have to follow the same rules that the pharmaceutical industry does.
 If you are taking a prenatal vitamin when you’re struggling with morning sickness can make your empty stomach turn even more.